 • Communication Skills: Presenting scientific findings clearly through reports, presentations, and publications.

-See also Human Biology: A Comprehensive Guide for Aspiring Students
+See also Biochemistry: A Comprehensive Guide for Aspiring Scholars

 Why Choose a Career in Microbiology?